-We protect the privacy of our employees, colleagues, customers, users and business partners.
-Personal information should be collected, kept and used only as described in our policies.
-For example, we do not discuss or share information related to an employee's medical condition or disciplinary measures beyond what is necessary to process these matters.
-We must also ensure that such information is protected as per COR-1 Personal Information and Privacy Protection.
+We protect the privacy of our employees, colleagues and business partners.
+Personal information should be collected, kept and used only if necessary for us to perform our duties.
+We must ensure that such information is protected as per the Policy on Personal Information and Privacy Protection.